High-resolution imagery (view only)

-- Set the AOI and select High resolution category in the Source drop-down menu of All Filters tab.
+- Set the AOI and select High resolution imagery (for analytics) category in the Source drop-down menu of All Filters tab.
 Apply the other filters

 Preview the available scenes on the map and check the details.
 The price is given in US dollars and highlighted in green.
 It also provides you with the information about the area of intersection between the selected image and your AOI the final price is based on.
 In other words, the larger the area of intersection, the higher the price charged.
 Select the necessary images and click Add to cart.

 Check the adding progress status, which is displayed in the bottom right of the screen.
 Once the process is completed, the notification In cart shows up in the image field.

 Click Your Cart icon to check the order.

 In the cart box specify the number of end-users in License field, tick the EULA (End-User License Agreement) box to confirm you agree to terms and click Submit.
 To find the terms of EULA, follow the link.